boysenberryicecream/Q4PenguinsAssignmentMT22/README.md

         - ANOVA-summary.txt
         - linear-regression-summary.txt
         - package-versions.txt
-    - src

     - penguin_analysis.rmd
+    - README.md
-    - README.rmd
+    - LICENCE

 Credits to Lydia France for the original tutorial for this, found at [LFrancePenguinProject](https://github.com/LydiaFrance/PenguinProject)